 You might also need to look into van hire if you don’t have one.
 Or maybe you want to get the movers in if you have a lot of stuff to move.
 Just make sure that you’re ready to get in on the day your lease starts.

-You don’t want to pay for an empty space you haven’t started using.
+You don’t want to pay for space you haven’t started using.

 Finally, you then also need to make sure that you’re going to be able to get set up and running properly.